AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-comparison-workspace.md

 {{release-limited-testing}}

-Data feed exports don't always match exactly that is exported from Customer Journey Analytics through a data feed will not usually match exactly with data displayed in Analysis Workspace.
+The data in a data feed export doesn't always match exactly with what you see in Analysis Workspace.
 Use the following information to understand why:

 | **Reason for difference** | **Data feeds** | **Analysis Workspace** |
 | --------- | ---------- | --------- |